-The Offering

-Common stock offered by us Underwriters' over-allotment option Common stock to be outstanding after this offering

-Use of proceeds

-Concentration of ownership

-Nasdaq trading symbol

-12,000,000 shares 1,800,000 shares

-117,331,507 shares (119,131,507 shares, if the underwriters exercise their over-allotment option in full)

-We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$150.7 million (or approximately \$174.2 million if the underwriters exercise their over-allotment option in full), based upon the assumed initial public offering price of \$14.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The Offering Common stock offered by us shares Underwriters' over-allotment option shares Common stock to be outstanding after this offering shares (shares, if the underwriters exercise their over-allotment option in full) Use of proceeds We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$million (or approximately \$million if the underwriters exercise their over-allotment option in full), based upon the assumed initial public offering price of \$per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds we receive from this offering for general corporate purposes, including working capital, sales and marketing activities, research and development, general and administrative matters, and capital expenditures, although we do not currently have any specific or preliminary plans with respect to the use of proceeds for such purposes.
 In addition, we may also use a portion of the net proceeds for the acquisition of, or investment in, technologies, solutions, products or businesses that complement our business, although we have no present commitments or agreements to enter into any acquisitions or investments.
 See the section titled "Use of Proceeds" for additional information.

-Upon the completion of this offering, our executive officers, directors, current 5% or greater stockholders and affiliated entities will together beneficially own approximately 61.8% of our common stock outstanding after this offering (or 60.9% if the underwriters exercise their over-allotment option in full), with Jay Chaudhry, our president, chief executive officer and chairman of our board of directors, and affiliates of Mr. Chaudhry beneficially owning approximately 22.9% (or 22.5% if the underwriters exercise their over-allotment option in full) of our common stock.
+Concentration of ownership Upon the completion of this offering, our executive officers, directors, current 5% or greater stockholders and affiliated entities will together beneficially own approximately % of our common stock outstanding after this offering (or % if the underwriters exercise their over-allotment option in full), with Jay Chaudhry, our president, chief executive officer and chairman of our board of directors, and affiliates of Mr. Chaudhry beneficially owning approximately % (or % if the underwriters exercise their over-allotment option in full), or write the underwriters exercise their over-allotment option in full) of our common stock.
+Proposed NASDAQ trading symbol "ZS"

-"ZS"

-Certain entities associated with Charles Giancarlo, Lane Bess, Scott Darling and Karen Blasing, each a member of our board of directors, have indicated an interest in purchasing up to an aggregate of approximately \$5.0 million of shares of our common stock in this offering (or an aggregate of 357,142 shares based on the midpoint of the estimated offering price range set forth on the cover page of this prospectus) at the initial public offering price.
-Because these indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.
-The underwriters will receive the same discount from any shares sold to these existing stockholders as they will from any other shares sold to the public in this offering.
-Any shares purchased by such stockholders will be subject to lock-up restrictions described in the section entitled "Shares Eligible for Future Sale."

-The number of shares of our common stock that will be outstanding after this offering is based on 105,331,507 shares of our common stock (including shares of our convertible preferred stock on an as-converted basis) outstanding as of January 31, 2018, and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on 157,101,422 shares of our common stock (including shares of our convertible preferred stock on an as-converted basis) outstanding as of October 31, 2017, and excludes:

-- 14,949,423 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock under our equity incentive plans that were outstanding as of January 31, 2018, with a weighted-average exercise price of \$5.06 per share; - 2,965,890 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock under our equity incentive plans that were granted after January 31, 2018, with a weighted-average exercise price of \$11.00 per share; and - 12,700,000 shares of common stock reserved for future issuance under our Fiscal Year 2018 Equity Incentive Plan, or our 2018 Plan, and 2,200,000 shares of common stock reserved for future issuance under our Fiscal Year 2018 Employee Stock Purchase Plan, or our ESPP.
+- 22,003,924 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock under our equity incentive plans that were outstanding as of October 31, 2017, with a weighted-average exercise price of \$3.16 per share; - No shares of our common stock issuable upon the exercise of options to purchase shares of our common stock under our equity incentive plans that were granted after October 31, 2017; and - shares of common stock reserved for future issuance under our Fiscal Year 2018 Equity Incentive Plan, or our 2018 Plan, and shares of common stock reserved for future issuance under our Fiscal Year 2018 Employee Stock Purchase Plan, or our ESPP.